TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/.github/ISSUE_TEMPLATE/feature_request.md

 ### Additional context

-Add any other context or screenshots about the feature request here.
+Add any other context or screenshots about the feature proposal here.